 At the end of November children confirm their faith in a service with the Bishop, usually the Bishop of Carlisle.

-As well as being our Chair of Governors, Reverend Grainger also comes in weekly to play Christian hymns and lead assemblies.
+Reverend Grainger comes into school weekly to play Christian hymns and lead assemblies.
 The children enjoy his interactive assemblies which help them to reflect on a range of Christian values which run through our curriculum.

 We are very thankful for our supportive community and will continue to develop our links with St Paul’s Church in the future.